Reinforcement Learning with Discrete Diffusion Policies for Combinatorial Action Spaces: Experiments

 \subsection{Scalability and Horizon-Complexity Trade-off Setup}

-Compared to the hyper parameters in \Cref{tab:atari_hyperparameters}, we scale the computation by the following conditions: \begin{itemize} \item \textbf{Number of environment steps:} $5\times 10^8$ maximum for macro action length 8 and 16. \item \textbf{Model sizes:} We change the heads of the transformers, $2$ heads for macro aciton $4$, $4$ heads for macro aciton $8$, $6$ heads for macro aciton length 16. \item \textbf{Batch size.} We change the mini-batch size to 128, resulting in a total effective batch size of 4096 for macro action length $8$ and $16$. \end{itemize}
+Compared to the hyperparameters in \Cref{tab:atari_hyperparameters}, we scale the computation under the following conditions: \begin{itemize} \item \textbf{Number of environment steps:} $5\times 10^8$ maximum for macro action length 8 and 16. \item \textbf{Model sizes:} We change the heads of the transformers: $2$ heads for macro-action length $4$, $4$ heads for macro-action length $8$, and $6$ heads for macro-action length 16. \item \textbf{Batch size.} We change the mini-batch size to 128, resulting in a total effective batch size of 4096 for macro action length $8$ and $16$. \end{itemize}